• Getting Paid in USDC/Stablecoins as a US Web3 Candidate: W-2 vs 1099, Pay Clarity, and Tax Proof

 4. Always clarify which stablecoin and which chain.

-5. I convert to INR within a day or two.
+5. I convert quickly (within a day or two).

-My workflow: Invoice in fiat → receive USDC → record FMV → convert → store all proofs for audit/tax.
+Workflow: invoice in USD → receive USDC → record FMV → convert → store proofs (invoice + tx hash + rate snapshot).

 • Emma T

 A lot of freelancers underestimate the “stable isn’t perfectly stable” part.
-Yes, USDT and USDC typically stay close to $1, but there are real-world frictions: • gas fees on some chains, • small peg deviations during heavy market movement, • exchange spreads while cashing out, • and liquidity variance depending on your local off-ramp.
+Yes, USDT and USDC typically stay close to $1, but there are real-world frictions: gas fees on some chains, small peg deviations during heavy market movement, exchange spreads while cashing out, and liquidity variance depending on your off-ramp.

-This is why I always negotiate who covers transaction fees before signing a contract.
-If the client prefers Ethereum, I insist on a fee add-on.
+This is why I always negotiate who covers transaction fees before signing.
+If the client prefers Ethereum, I ask for a fee add-on.
 If they are okay with Polygon or Tron, I’m fine absorbing small gas costs.

 • ChainPenLilly